Haunted Mansion Holiday: Attraction

 The outside of the mansion has been covered in both jack-o-lanterns and Halloween-style Christmas decorations.
 On the roof is Jack Skellington's coffin sleigh and stretched from the roof to the ground is his comical "Christmas Equation".
 There is also the countdown clock from Halloween Town that tells how many days are left until Christmas.
-A music box track from Disneyland Paris' Phantom Manor plays in the outdoor areas.
+A music box track from Disneyland Paris's Phantom Manor plays in the outdoor areas.
 At Tokyo Disneyland, the mansion does not have a countdown clock or a Christmas Equation hanging from the roof because of the design differences between the mansions.
 Instead, pumpkin snowmen can be seen and orchestrations from the movie and ride play in the queue area.

 Guests are then ushered into the foyer, which has been decorated with skull wreaths and such.
 The Ghost Host begins to tell the story of the attraction in rhyme.
 From there, guests proceed into one of the two portrait chambers.
 At Tokyo, a painting of Jack transforming from the Pumpkin King to his Santa Claus guise replaces the Aging Man changing portrait.

 Guests then enter the portrait gallery.
 The stretching portraits have been replaced with stained-glass pictures depicting innocent Christmas scenes with wreaths as their frames.
 When the doors close, the chamber goes dark and begins to stretch.
 The pictures burst into shards, and luminescent paintings of Halloween Town's Christmas vision emerge, depicting Jack as Santa Claus riding his coffin sleigh high above the Mansion, a man-eating wreath, scary toys, Santa Claus opening a giant sack as ghosts rise up and a giant carnivorous snake.
 The Ghost Host begins reciting a dark variation of the poem Twas the Night Before Christmas poem as eerie music plays, extensively featuring a choir.
 The suspense builds until lightning crashes and Jack's face appears in the ceiling above, cackling, "Happy Holidays, everyone!"; this replaces the hanging body of the Ghost Host.
-His laughter fills the room, a woman screams and everything goes pitch black.
+His laughter fills the room, a woman screams in a high pitch and everything goes pitch black.
 In 2013, Jack's face is replaced by a new animated projection of him and Zero and the hanging body of the Ghost Host remains intact.

 As the lights return to normal, the doors open, leading into the portrait hallway.
 The changing portraits here have also been replaced with ones depicting: